telerik/kendo-ui-core/docs/controls/layout/responsivepanel/how-to/integrate-the-responsivepanel-with-the-menu-in-angularjs.md

 ---
-title: Integrate The ResponsivePanel With The Menu In AngularJS
+title: Integrate ResponsivePanels with Menus in AngularJS
-page_title: Integrate The ResponsivePanel With The Menu In AngularJS | Kendo UI ResponsivePanel
+page_title: Integrate ResponsivePanels with Menus in AngularJS | Kendo UI ResponsivePanel
-description: "Learn how to integrate the ResponsivePanel with the Menu in AngularJS"
+description: "Learn how to integrate the Kendo UI ResponsivePanel with the Kendo UI Menu in AngularJS."
 slug: howto_integrateresponsivepanelwithmenuinangularjs_responsivepanel
 ---

-# Integrate the ResponsivePanel with the Menu
+# Integrate ResponsivePanels with Menus in AngularJS

-Check the example on how to have the Menu inside the ResponsivePanel.
+When working in AngularJS applications, your project might require you to implement a Kendo UI Menu widget in a Kendo UI ResponsivePanel.

+The following example demonstrates how to achieve this behavior.

 ###### Example